sindresorhus/sindresorhus.github.com/_apps/dato.md

 Same answer as above.

+#### Dato is showing the incorrect week number

+Same answer as above.

 #### How can I change the week number to [ISO 8601](https://en.wikipedia.org/wiki/ISO_week_date) format?

 Change [this system setting](https://apple.stackexchange.com/questions/191445/standard-iso-8601-week-number-in-calendar-app/209340#209340).